 In addition, I have also become certified by CAETA, the companion animal euthanasia training academy.
 I believe that every pet should have the benefit of a peaceful passing in the comfort of their home.

-In January 2019, I established my mobile business, Wellness on Wheels, Inc. My practice offers Eastern medicine as well as end of life care.
+In January 2019, I established my mobile practice, Wellness on Wheels, Inc. My practice offers an integrative approach to wellness using both Eastern and Western philosophies.
+This includes both herbal and traditional medicine, vaccinations or vaccine titers, and a modern approach to end of life care.
+For things beyond the mobile spectrum, your pets will be referred to a nearby practice.
 In my free time, I can be found spending time with my husband, a fellow veterinarian, and my three children.
 We love to be outdoors or can be found doing projects around the house.
 We share our home with 1 dog, 2 cats, and 1 gecko.

 Intervertebral disc disease